Commercial Space Activities

 NASA initially awarded contracts to five companies for Crew Transportation Concepts and Technology Demonstration, or CCDEV (commercial crew development) in February 2010: Blue Origin, Boeing, Paragon Space Development Corp., Sierra Nevada Corp., and United Launch Alliance.
 Another round of winners of the CCDEV2 competition were announced in April 2011: Blue Origin, Boeing, Sierra Nevada, and SpaceX.
 Those contracts were awarded as Space Act Agreements (SAAs) where NASA can pay companies for meeting agreed-upon milestones, but has little oversight or insight into what the companies are doing.
 NASA planned to adopt traditional procurement methods under the Federal Acquisition Regulations (FAR) for the next phase of commercial crew development -- specifically, fixed price contracts -- but changed course in December 2011 because of budget uncertainties in future years that it concluded made fixed price contracts unrealistic.

-The CCDEV program has transitioned into what NASA calls the Commercial Crew Integrated Capability (CCiCAP) program for the commercial companies to develop an integrated crew transportation system (spacecraft, launch vehicle, and ground systems).
+The CCDEV program transitioned into the Commercial Crew Integrated Capability (CCiCAP) program for the commercial companies to develop an integrated crew transportation system (spacecraft, launch vehicle, and ground systems).
 In August 2012, NASA selected "2 1/2" proposals, meaning it is fully funding two companies' proposals (SpaceX and Boeing) and partially funding a third (Sierra Nevada).
 The SpaceX proposal is to use its Falcon rocket for commercial crew as it does for the commercial cargo program and a crew-capable version of its Dragon capsule, dubbed Dragon V2.
 Boeing is developing a capsule also, called CST-100.
 SNC's design, Dream Chaser, is a winged vehicle that resembles a small version of the space shuttle and, in fact, is based on a NASA design (HL-20) for an ISS crew rescue vehicle that the agency cancelled in the 1990s.
 Initially, Boeing and SNC planned to use Atlas V rockets built by the United Launch Alliance (ULA) to launch CST-100 and Dream Chaser, but those plans may change because of concerns about the Atlas V because it uses Russian rocket engines and the U.S.-Russian geopolitical situation has deteriorated.